emilyjanedev/whisker-watch/README.md

 **Future Implementations:**

-- As a user, I want to be able to report that I have seen a pet, and where I saw it, if I was unable to succesfully approach and take in the pet
+- As a user, I want to be able to report that I have seen a pet, and where I saw it, if I was unable to successfully approach and take in the pet
-- As a logged in user, I want to be able to update my lost pet listings, updating details or marking a pet as acitvely missing/found
+- As a logged in user, I want to be able to update my lost pet listings, updating details or marking a pet as actively missing/found
 - As a logged in user, I want to be able to message other users to communicate about their pets

 ## Implementation